-- 5. If it is not possible to resolve the grievance informally and the employee's complaint is not one that should be dealt with as a code of conduct complaint (see above), the employee may submit a formal grievance.
-It should be submitted in writing to the Chairman of the staffing committee. - 6.
-The staffing committee will appoint a sub-committee of three members to hear the grievance.
-The sub-committee will appoint a Chairman from one of its members.
-No Councillor with direct involvement in the matter shall be appointed to the sub-committee.
+- 8. If it is not possible to resolve the grievance informally and the employee's complaint is not one that should be dealt with as a code of conduct complaint (see above), the employee may submit a formal grievance.
+It should be submitted in writing to the chair of the Staffing Committee. - 9.
+The Staffing Committee will appoint a sub-committee of three members to hear the grievance in the event that the grievance is raised by or relates to the clerk.
+Where the grievance is not raised by or relates to the clerk to hear the grievance. - 9.1 The sub-committee will appoint a chair from one of its members. - 9.2 No councillor with direct involvement in the matter shall be appointed to the subcommittee.